astorm/pestle/docs/magento2-composer.md

 Your second option is to create a composer package with a special `autoloader` section that loads in a Magento 2 module's `registration.php` file.
 Put you module in a _composer repository_, run `composer require your/module-id` and you're good to go.

 While this new option has made is easier to control the distribution of Magento module, it's made life more difficult for developers.
-Should be be developing out of `app/code`, or out of a composer package?
+Should we be developing out of `app/code`, or out of a composer package?
 If a composer package -- does that mean we need to commit to a repository before _every code change_?
 Usually your best best is to follow the vendor's practice -- but as platform owner Magento gets to have it both ways: Magento modules [are developed in `app/code`](https://github.com/magento/magento2/tree/2.3-develop/app/code/Magento) -- but then a closed source process publishes them to the private `repo.magento.com` composer repository.
-While this works for a multi-national software company eye acquisition by Adobe, it's a bit of a burden on the traditional Magento merchant or agent user.
+While this works for a multi-national software company eyeing acquisition by Adobe, it's a bit of a burden on the traditional Magento merchant or agent user.

-One technique that a group of Magento developers have come up with is to use a [_path based_ composer repository](https://getcomposer.org/doc/05-repositories.md#path).
-One of the really smart things the composer developers did was make the idae of a "repository" super abstract -- repositories can be a central thing like packagist.org, a version control repository, a web server of archive files, or even a simple path on your computer.
+One technique that a group of Magento developers came up with is to use a [_path based_ composer repository](https://getcomposer.org/doc/05-repositories.md#path).
+One of the really smart things the composer developers did was make the idea of a "repository" abstract -- repositories can be a formal central repository packagist.org, but they can also be just a version control repository, a web server of archive files, or even a simple path on your computer.

 The `magento2:generate:register-package` command allows you to develop out of a composer path repository.
 The rest of this document will explain how to do that.